MENU

 “Marketing analysis determines the success and failure of marketing campaigns,” said Esther Poulsen, CEO of Raare Solutions.
 “It is necessary to build customer engagement programs with the expectation of what the results should be, and then conduct a detailed analysis to determine if results were achieved, exceeded or failed.”

-To perform an in-depth marketing analysis for your business, you can employ methods like polls, surveys and focus groups.
+The best way to get to know your customers is by talking to them.
+You can employ methods like polls, surveys and focus groups.
 Refer to comments from users on your social media pages and online reviews.
-Use a SWOT analysis to determine strengths, weaknesses, opportunities and threats to your business from both a marketing standpoint and a general operations perspective.
-Tap into your social platforms’ analytics tools to better understand your audience’s behavior on social media.
+Alternatively, you can tap into your social platforms’ analytics tools to better understand your audience’s behavior on social media.
+Or, you can leverage data from some of the excellent tools listed in the following section.

 For a marketing analysis to be truly comprehensive, it has to examine every relevant aspect of your marketing efforts.
 At minimum, you should include these elements in your business’s marketing analysis: